appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 mkdir -p appcircle-server-dmz
 ```

-- Extract the tarball you transferred from the Appcircle private server.
+- Extract the tarball you transferred from the Appcircle server.

 ```bash
 tar -xzf dmz.tar.gz -C appcircle-server-dmz